Cham0i/SecPlus/README.md

 **Cloud Models**

-- Infastructure as a service: Azure, AWS
+- Infastructure as a service: Cloud Services Providers that create, maintain networks and store the data within those networks.
+Example: Microsoft Azure, Amazon Web Services
 - Platform as a service: Web app server, database server, etc.
 - Software as a service: Apps like Google Drive, docs, excel, etc
 - Anything as a service (Xaas): Monitoring (Maas) Desktop (Daas)